PranavKumarAV/Lets-stay-updated/tmp/news-aggregator-clean/DEPLOYMENT.md

 ### 1. Upload to GitHub

-1. Create a new repository on GitHub
+1. Create a new repository on GitHub named "Lets-stay-updated"
 2. Upload all the files from this folder to your GitHub repository
 3. Make sure all files are committed and pushed